 As has been discussed in much greater detail elsewhere (Mitchell & Ryan, 1997), the environment which the earliest humans in Ireland encountered was one of marked difference from that of the preceding Pleistocene Era.
-The extreme cold at the end of the Ice Age, i.e. c.10,000 BC, effectively killed off much of the Pleistocene flora and fauna.

-The post-glacial landscape gradually changed from open tundra to one dominated by forests of Scots pine, hazel and birch, with breaks in the canopy in forest glades, along the banks of rivers and on the edges of the intervening expanses of lake and bog (Smith, 1992; Cooney & Grogan, 1994).
+The extreme cold at the end of the Ice Age, ca 10,000 BC, effectively killed off much of the Pleistocene flora and fauna.
+The post-glacial landscape gradually changed from open tundra to one dominated by forests of Scots pine (Pinus sylvestris), hazel (Coryllus avellana) and birch (Betula pubescens & B. pendula), with breaks in the canopy in forest glades, along the banks of rivers and on the edges of the intervening expanses of lake and bog (Smith, 1992; Cooney & Grogan, 1994).

-The Mesolithic (7,000-4,000 BC) and Neolithic (4,000-2,300 BC) Periods
+The Mesolithic (7,000 - 4,000 BC) and Neolithic (4,000 - 2,300 BC) Periods

 Over the next three millennia, the improving climate resulted in a change in the composition of these forests.
-By around 6,500 BC, oak and elm had begun to overshadow Scots pine and hazel, with the former pushed onto the drier and sandier soils.
-Alder, ash and yew were also present, but not in significant quantities.
-The activities of the first humans, who arrived c.7,000 BC, are believed to have had a minimal effect on tree cover, as these people preferred instead to avail themselves of the wide range of plant and animal food resources the woodland produced and sheltered (Aalen et al., 1997).
+By around 6,500 BC, oak Quercus petraea & Q. robur) and elm (Ulmus glabra) had begun to overshadow Scots pine and hazel, with the former pushed onto the drier and sandier soils.
+Alder (Alnus glutinosa), ash (Fraxinus excelsior) and yew (Taxus baccata) were also present, but not in significant quantities.
+The activities of the first humans, who arrived ca 7,000 BC, are believed to have had a minimal effect on tree cover, as these hunter-gatherer's preferred to avail of the shelter and the the wide range of plant and animal food resources of these primeval woodlands (Aalen et al., 2011).
 However, some larger timbers were undoubtedly felled and utilised.
-For example, it has been speculated that a large concave wooden plank of aspen or poplar, discovered in the mudflats of the Shannon estuary and dating from 4,779-4,551 BC (i.e. during the Late Mesolithic Period) is from a dug-out canoe, although a natural origin has not been ruled out (O'Sullivan, 1997; O'Sullivan, 2001).
+For example, it has been speculated that a large concave wooden plank of aspen (Populus tremululus) or poplar (Populus spp.), discovered in the mudflats of the Shannon estuary and dating from 4,779 - 4,551 BC (i.e. the Late Mesolithic Period) is from a dug-out canoe, although a natural origin has not been ruled out (O'Sullivan, 1997; O'Sullivan, 2001).

-From 5,000 to 4,000 BC, the percentage of the Irish landscape under tree cover continued to rise.
+From 5,000 to 4,000 BC, the percentage area of the Irish landscape under tree cover continued to rise.
 The taller deciduous species - particularly oak - became increasingly dominant, but the proportion of alder also rose significantly as Scots pine went into decline.
 Alder was especially suited to periodically or permanently flooded areas, such as the fringes of lower wetlands, where the wet conditions enabled the species to establish large colonies.
 Many of these colonies subsequently evolved into fen woodland (Mitchell & Ryan, 1997).